DjangoGirls/tutorial/css/README.md

 In your `blog.css` file you should add following code:

-    h1 {
+    h1 a {
         color: #FCA205;
     }

-`h1` is the tag we're applying our styles to, and we're telling it to change color to `#FCA205`.
+`a` inside of `h1` is the tag we're applying our styles to, and we're telling it to change color to `#FCA205`.
 Of course, you can put your own color here!

 Then, we need to also tell our HTML template that we added some CSS.
 Open `post_list.html` file and add this file on the very begining of it: